quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Issuing Connection IDs {#issue-cid}

-Each Connection ID has an associated sequence number to assist in detecting when NEW_CONNECTION_ID or RETIRE_CONNECTION_ID frames refer to the same value.
+Each connection ID has an associated sequence number to assist in detecting when NEW_CONNECTION_ID or RETIRE_CONNECTION_ID frames refer to the same value.
 The initial connection ID issued by an endpoint is sent in the Source Connection ID field of the long packet header ({{long-header}}) during the handshake.
 The